 Ships generally had cats to keep down the mouse and rat population.
 One cat had had given birth to a new litter of kittens just before the Titanic docked at Southampton.
 For some reason, the cat and her kittens were left in Southampton.
 While one would assume there were other cats on board, there is no known mention of them.

 The Night of the Sinking

 Because the Titanic was considered “unsinkable,” movement toward life boats was slower than it might have been.
-In addition, a lifeboat drill, scheduled for April 14—the day before the sinking—was cancelled for some reason.
+In addition, a lifeboat drill, scheduled for April 14—the day before the sinking—had been cancelled.

-When the ship began listing decidedly to one side and the staff finally began getting out the lifeboats, chaos reigned.
-Someone went down to the F deck and opened the kennels so while it proved impossible to save these animals, the last sight of the dogs reportedly was of them running along the upper deck.
+When the ship began listing to one side and the staff finally began getting out the lifeboats, chaos reigned.
+Someone eventually thought to go to the F deck and open the kennels with the hope that some of the dogs might survive.
+While that proved impossible, the last reported sight of the dogs was of them running along the upper deck.

 Other Dogs and People Weren’t So Fortunate

 Of the 2224 people on board the Titanic, 1500 of them lost their lives.
 There were not enough lifeboats, and some lifeboats were not fully filled before they pushed off, adding to the tragedy.

 A few other dog-related stories are worth mentioning.
 Helen Bishop’s toy dog had been kept with her in her cabin, but with great sadness she left him there when she went to board a lifeboat.
 At a Senate inquiry she said: “there would be little sympathy for a woman carrying a dog in her arms when there were lives of women and children to be saved.”